jonathondilworth/learning-materials/guidelines-for-governance/guidance-for-governance.md

 The following section (§2) will specify numerous social governance guidelines that could be drawn from to create order within a non-hierarchical, decentralised social structure.
 These guidelines may or may not work and are simply suggestions made by the author and relate to the direct experience of the author.

-*NOTE: POTENTIALLY REMOVE THE NEXT NOTE PARAGRAPH.*

-*Note: some of the nomenclature, concepts and ideas may or may not be original.
-For example, the notion of a reflective social structure may be novel or may not be.
-Furthermore, whilst it would appear that such structures may be hierarchical in nature, it could be argued that the reflective properties tied to processes between social groups inherent to the model simply provide the appearance of hierarchy.
-There are likely many more structural properties to consider that may or may not be responsible for a tendency to centralise or enable the emergence of hierarchy.*

 ### 2. Properties & Processes

-*TODO: Add section introduction.*

 #### 2.1.
 Structure